 "It would be totally inappropriate to establish an AICPA-administered national qualifications service for many reasons.
 Many of us believe there would be a direct conflict of interest: The primary responsibility of the American Institute of CPAs is to represent the interests of its member CPAs, as opposed to the various boards of accountancy, whose responsibility is primarily to protect the public.
 Regulation of professions is constitutionally reserved to the states.
 We see no possibility of the various jurisdictions giving up such responsibility to any national organization, particularly an organization with such an obvious conflict of interest....
 We all know that regulation of all the professions is better handled by state regulatory authorities.
+We know of no profession regulated in any way other than by states and other jurisdictions.
 Not one function of the state boards of public accountancy should be nationalized" [Ross, 1996, p.
 13].